matrix-io/matrix-documentation/docs/matrix-core/javascript-examples/humidity.md

 * `Data update port`: 20020

 ## Code Example
 The following sections show how to implement a connection to each of the Humidity driver's ports.
+You can download this example <a href="https://github.com/matrix-io/matrix-core-examples/blob/master/javascript/humidity.js" target="_blank">here</a>.

 <!-- Initial Variables -->
 <details open>